e271828e/Flight.jl/docs/notes/design/framework_spec.md

   closed leaf vocabulary checked on every `init_x` (the walk in [§11.2](#112-the-declaration-inventory) rests on it).
-Also here: [§11.2](#112-the-declaration-inventory)'s declaration-completeness rules (a store without its update, an event missing a guard or handler method, a leaf mixing tier families, a primitive at the root), and
-  `rates` validation and compilation of relative multipliers into absolute divisors — everything except binding `Δt_base`, which is deployment.
+Also here: [§11.2](#112-the-declaration-inventory)'s declaration-completeness rules (a store without its update, an event missing a guard or handler method, a leaf mixing tier families, a contract signature whose form contradicts the leaf's tier ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)), a primitive at the root), and `rates` validation and compilation of relative multipliers into absolute divisors — everything except binding `Δt_base`, which is deployment.